mjarvis9541/case-manager/README.md

 # Case Manager

-An application to track employee's productivity, workflow, time in the office, log in/out times, view work stats in real-time, run and download various reports to csv.
+An application to track employee productivity, workflow, time in the office, log in/out times, view work stats in real-time, run and download various reports to csv.

 ## Notes